top of page

 • 1 tsp ginger root, ground

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
 Serve in a coconut bowl with raspberries and banana cut into wheels.
-Add a sprinkle of granola or chia seeds.
+Add a sprinkle of granola or chia seeds to serve, and enjoy a herbal peppermint tea 30-minutes later for gut health.

 Healthy + happiness,